 How to Pass the OSCPThe meaning of Try Harder

-However, if you don’t have any work experience on the field
+findings.
+However, if you don’t have any work experience on the field or

-Here you will use tools to get information about your target,
+will use tools to get information about your target, such as its

-such as its operating system, open ports, the services running on those ports
+operating system, open ports, the services running on those ports and

-and whether there is a public exploit for those vulnerabilities.
+whether there is a public exploit for those vulnerabilities.
+Since

 The only way to do this is by using them continuously until you develop a solid enumeration strategy.
 To help with this there are services like hackthebox and vulnhub, where you can find vulnerable machines on which to test your skills.

-and your privilege escalation strategies with multiple operating systems
+privilege escalation strategies with multiple operating systems and

-and vulnerabilities that resemble the ones in real-life scenarios.
+vulnerabilities that resemble the ones in real-life scenarios.
+You would